AlgoMaster Logo

 Code

-This approach works well, but at every window position we compare all 26 entries of the two frequency arrays.
-When the window slides by one position, only two characters change.
-What if we tracked how many characters already have matching frequencies and updated that count incrementally?
+This approach compares all 26 entries of the frequency arrays at every window position, even though sliding by one position changes only two characters.
+The next approach tracks how many characters already have matching frequencies and updates that count incrementally, cutting the per-step work to O(1).

 Approach 3: Optimized Sliding Window with Match Count